Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Experiments

-\textbf{Dataset:} Although our approach is applicable of learning from any trajectory data (include but not limited to trajectories generated from reactive policies, motion planners, and human demonstrations, etc.), we choose to collect trajectories from a sophisticated reactive policy so that we can perform controlled quantitative evaluation.
-We collected 530 demonstration trajectories (from which we extract smaller subsets in our experiments to study data efficiency) in the configuration space of the Franka robot using a state machine-driven Riemannian Motion Policy (RMP) system\footnote{The use of a state machine in the demonstrator and a more general deep RMP parameterization in the policy enforces that the demonstrations lie outside the learner's policy class. }~\cite{Cheng18rmpflow} in simulation. \cref{fig:franka_demo} (right) visualizes one of the demonstrations; this behavior is a common primitive for tabletop manipulation.

-Each demonstration data point includes the robot's 7-DoF joint angles, velocities, and accelerations, along with the corresponding time stamp.
-For each demonstration, the initial end-effector pose and the goal pose are also recorded.
-The sample time for each data point is $0.01$ second, and the time horizon for each demonstration ranges from 2 to 6 seconds.
-We want to learn a motion policy that generates acceleration in the $\CC$ space at a given $\CC$ space state (position and velocity).
-We reserved 50 demonstration trajectories for validation testing, and make the rest available for training.

-\textbf{Policy classes:} We test our proposed approach on two policy classes: 1) a 3-layer fully connected neural network policy and 2) a structured policy class, referred as Riemannian motion policies (RMPs)~\cite{Ratliff18riemannian}.
-Here we present the details for both policy classes.
+We present the results for a simulated 7-degrees-of-freedom (DoF) Franka robotic manipulator on two different tasks: \textit{1)} end-effector lifting and random goal reaching (see \cref{fig:exp_task1}a); and \textit{2)} random goal reaching around a randomly oriented object (see \cref{fig:exp_task2}a).
+These tasks contain non-trivial, nonlinear motion that is not reproducible by typical straight-line operational space or Cartesian-space controllers.
+We include additional details about the experiment setup and data collection in~\cref{sec:experiment_details}.

-\textit{Neural network policy:} We first consider a policy class of 3-layer neural networks with exponential linear units ($\mathrm{elu}$).
-The number of hidden units for the two hidden layers are $256$ and $128$, respectively.
-The neural network policy takes as input the current configuration space state ($14$-dimensional vector with joint angle and velocity) and the goal position ($3$-dimensional coordinate in the workspace), and outputs a $7$-dimensional joint acceleration vector as the action.
+\textbf{Policy network:} We use a 3-layer fully connected neural network\footnote{We also test the proposed algorithm on a structured policy class called Riemannian Motion Policies (RMPs)~\cite{Cheng18rmpflow,li2021rmp2} and observe similar results.
+We report these results in~\cref{sec:rmp}.} to parameterize the policy.
+For Task 1, the neural network policy takes as input the configuration space state ($14$-dimensional vector with joint angles and velocities) and the $3$-dimensional goal position, and outputs a $7$-dimensional joint acceleration vector as the action.
+For Task 2, the neural network policy takes in a 4-dimensional cylinder orientation in addition to the robot state vector and the goal position.